Waukesha Restraining Order Defense

 Tough, Experienced, and Aggressive Protection of Your Rights in Wisconsin

 Violating a restraining order is a serious allegation with significant short-term and long-term consequences.
 If you have been accused of a criminal violation of a restraining order, it is critical that you seek legal support from an experienced and aggressive advocate who can represent you in the negotiations room and the courtroom.
-Attorney Singleton is a powerful voice in the courtroom who can fight tirelessly for your rights in the face of restraining order charges.
+Attorney Singleton and Attorney James are a powerful voices in the courtroom who can fight tirelessly for your rights in the face of restraining order charges.

 Schedule a free consultation online with The Singleton Law Firm, LLC to learn about how the firm can defend you.